Remove A Fire Escape Landmark Townhouse

 Landmarks Preservation Commission

-Removing a fire escape on a Historic Landmark building or within a Landmark district will require approval from the NYC Landmarks Preservation Commission (LPC), as well as a permit from the NYC Department of Buildings (DOB).
-When filing this type of application with LPC, there are two types of reviews that you may face: Staff level or Full Commission review and Public Hearing.
+Removing a fire escape on a Historic Landmark building or within a Landmark district will require approval from the NYC Landmarks Preservation Commission (LPC) and a permit from the NYC Department of Buildings (DOB).

 If a fire escape holds architectural significance or is original to the building, the LPC may require a full review by the Commission with a Public Hearing.
-This will most certainly take longer and be a much more involved process.
+The hearing will most certainly take longer and be a much more involved process.
 The biggest problem is that they could possibly deny your application to remove the fire escape even after the review and hearing.
 By this point, you will have spent a great deal of time, energy, and money just to receive a potential denial.

 NYC Landmark Fire Escape Removal